qmc-hamm/qmc-hamm.github.io/content/home/hero.md

 **High accuracy multiscale models from quantum Monte Carlo**

 The QMC-HAMM project is based on quantum Monte Carlo (QMC) techniques to accurately compute the properties of materials very accurately.
-Multiscale models are then derived based on these accurate calculations..
+Multiscale models are then derived based on these accurate calculations.